RDMJeanne/FolderStructure/README.md

 ### 7. Cite

-If you would like to acknowledge this project, you can cite as follows:
+If you would like to acknowledge this project, you can cite it, see below.